-Requirements for a Real Estate Broker License in MA
+What Are the Requirements for a Real Estate Broker License in MA?

 How to Get a Real Estate Broker License in MA

-Government websites can be difficult to navigate.
-We’ll take you through the process and provide links to the forms you need in our simple step-by-step guide.
-Here’s how to get your Massachusetts real estate broker license:
+Government websites can sometimes be difficult to navigate.
+That’s why we want to take you through the process and provide links to the forms you need in our simple, step-by-step guide.

-Once you’ve met the minimum level of experience as a realtor, you need to complete a 40-hour course of study to become a real estate broker in MA.
-This is distinct from the classes you took to become a real estate agent in Massachusetts.
+Once you’ve met the minimum level of experience as a salesperson, you’ll need to complete a 40-hour course from a state-approved school to become a real estate broker in MA.
+This is different from the 40 hours of prelicensing classes you took to become a real estate agent in Massachusetts.

 Related Article

-5 Best Massachusetts Real Estate Schools for 2023
+5 Best Online Real Estate Schools in Massachusetts

 In addition to completing the application form and submitting a current photo, you’ll also be required to submit the following documents:

-• Employee Broker Certification Form (signed by your supervising broker)
+• Employee Broker Certification form (signed by your current supervising broker)

 • A 5,000 Surety Bond (completed by an insurance agent or bond company)

-• A Criminal Offender Record Information (CORI) Acknowledgement form (completed and notarized)
+• A Criminal Offender Record Information Acknowledgement form (completed and notarized)

-Your application, accompanying documents, and $106 fee must be mailed to PSI, the testing service that administers the MA broker license exam, to this address:
+All these forms are on the final pages of PSI’s candidate information bulletin.
+Your application, accompanying documents, and $106 payment must be mailed to PSI, the testing service that administers the MA broker license exam, at this address:

 PSI Examination Services